vladimirRadojkovic/reusehub-api/README.md

 2. Define your service, requests, and responses
 3. Set the `go_package` option to match the directory structure
 4. Run `make generate` to generate both Go and TypeScript code

+## Versioning

+The API uses semantic versioning.
+The current version is found in the git tags.